Nonprovisional (Utility) Patent Application Filing Guide

 Graphic Forms in Drawings

 Chemical or mathematical formulas, tables, computer program listings, and waveforms may be submitted as drawings and are subject to the same requirements as drawings.
 Each chemical or mathematical formula must be labeled as a separate figure, using brackets when necessary, to show that information is properly integrated.
-With regard to electrical signals, each group of waveforms must be presented as a single figure, using a common vertical axis with time extending along the horizontal axis.
+With regard to electrical signals, each group of waveforms must be presented as a single figure using a common vertical axis and time extending along the horizontal axis.
 Each individual waveform discussed in the specification must be identified with a separate letter designation adjacent to the vertical axis.
 These may be placed in a landscape orientation if they cannot be presented satisfactorily in a portrait orientation.
 Characters used in such formulas and tables must meet the requirements set forth in 37 CFR §1.58(c).

 The drawing must contain as many views as necessary to show the invention.
 The views may be plan, elevation, section, or perspective views.
 Detailed views of portions of elements, on a larger scale if necessary, may also be used.
 All views of the drawing must be grouped together and arranged on the sheet(s) without wasting space, preferably in an upright position, clearly separated from one another, and must not be included in the sheets containing the specifications, claims, or abstract.
 Views must not be connected by projection lines and must not contain center lines.
 Waveforms of electrical signals may be connected by dashed lines to show the relative timing of the waveforms.

 Exploded views, with the separated parts embraced by a bracket, to show the relationship or order of assembly of various parts are permissible.
-When an exploded view is shown in a figure which is on the same sheet as another figure, the exploded view should be placed in brackets.
+When an exploded view is shown in a figure that is on the same sheet as another figure, the exploded view should be placed in brackets.

 When necessary, a view of a large machine or device in its entirety may be broken into partial views on a single sheet, or extended over several sheets if there is no loss in facility of understanding the view.
 Partial views drawn on separate sheets must always be capable of being linked edge to edge so that no partial view contains parts of another partial view.
 A smaller scale view should be included showing the whole formed by the partial views and indicating the positions of the parts shown.
 When a portion of a view is enlarged for magnification purposes, the view and the enlarged view must each be labeled as separate views.